loafey/master-thesis/Thesis/Last_todo.md

       continuation, types, kinds).

   23. *FIXED* - 4.1.3: is still difficult to follow:
-    24. In the example with Gamma, it says that unpairAll is a macro, and we can see that it takes rho as its only argument.
+    24. *FIXED* - In the example with Gamma, it says that unpairAll is a macro, and we can see that it takes rho as its only argument.
 Now rho is lambda bound, thus not statically known.
 So the explanation of how unpairAll(rho) expands into a few lets is really confusing as it (unpairAll) can not know what rho is.
 I guess you mean that unpairAll takes _Gamma_ as its main argument, and then a variable name (here rho).
-    25. Also in the same example, the name "x" bound together with rho will be shadowed by the first let.
+    25. *FIXED* - Also in the same example, the name "x" bound together with rho will be shadowed by the first let.
 How is this supposed to work?

 *26. SMALL CHANGE: If we don't allocate a stack then we have no stack to execute on, and if we don't deallocate it then we have a memory leak.*